azuline/rose/README.md

 - Support for `.mp3`, `.m4a`, `.ogg` (vorbis), `.opus`, and `.flac` audio files.

-# Is Rosé Right for Me?
+# Is Rosé For You?

-Rosé also makes some opinionated decisions.
-Please make sure that Rosé's opinions are acceptable for you:
+Rosé expects users to be comfortable with the shell and general software concepts.
+Rosé assumes general technical competency in its documentation and user interface.

+Rosé provides several parts of a complete music system, but not a complete music system.
+The user can then construct their own complete music system by composing multiple programs.
+For example, Rosé+nnn+mpv.

+Rosé creates the most value when used with a large music library.
+For small libraries of several hundred releases or less, Rosé's organization is unnecessary, as the entire library is easily browsed via a flat view over all releases.

-- Rosé modifies files in the source directory, even as early as the first library scan.
-All mutations in Rosé are persisted by writing to the source directory; Rosé maintains no state of its own outside of the source directory.
-This makes Rosé work very poorly with torrents.
+Rosé modifies files in the source directory, even as early as the first library scan.
+All mutations in Rosé are persisted by writing to the source directory;
+Rosé maintains no state of its own outside of the source directory.
+If your music library is immutable, or should be treated as immutable, Rosé will not work.

-- Rosé expects all releases to be immediate child directories of the source directory.
+Rosé expects all releases to be immediate child directories of the source directory.
 And Rosé expects that all tracks belong to a "release" (meaning an album, single, EP, etc.).
-This means that loose audio files at the root of the source directory will be ignored.
-Thus, Rosé works very poorly with collections of individual track files.
+Rosé is designed for release-oriented libraries, not track-oriented libraries.

 # Installation